Abibubble/ms3-the-bar-blade/README.md

 ##### A user shouldn't be able to brute force their way into the restricted pages.
 *

+##### It should be easy to search for a specific cocktail.
+* The search bar is displayed prominently on the homepage for all users, whether logged in or not.

 ### Project Goals
 ##### This project has the goal of demonstrating my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality.